OpenNews/srccon/logistics/index.md

 SRCCON will take place at the [Chemical Heritage Foundation](http://www.chemheritage.org/), a museum and event space in the Old City neighborhood of Philadelphia.

 ###Hotels
-We will have a hotel registration link soon for $179/night rooms just a few blocks away from the venue.
-Old City is filled with hotels, shops, restaurants, bars, and&mdash;as the name suggests&mdash;plenty o&rsquo; historical sites.
+We reserved a block of hotels at the [Wyndham Historic District Hotel](http://www.phillydowntownhotel.com/) at 400 Arch Street, a few blocks away from the venue.
+To make a reservation at the discounted rate of $179 per night, [please use this link](http://www.wyndham.com/groupevents2014/47153_KNIGHTMOZILLA/main.wnt).
+You'll need to reserve your room before June 23 to get the discounted rate.
+In addition to the Wyndham, Old City is filled with hotels, shops, restaurants, bars, and—as the name suggests—plenty o’ historical sites.

 ###Getting to the Venue
 Philly is very well-served by the [Philadelphia International Airport](http://www.phl.org/Pages/HomePage.aspx), [Amtrak&rsquo;s 30th Street Station](http://www.amtrak.com/servlet/ContentServer?pagename=am/am2Station/Station_Page&code=PHL), and [numerous](http://megabus.com/) [bus](http://www.gotobus.com/yobus/) [companies](https://www.greyhound.com/default.aspx).